BillyCooke/tech221_ami/README.md

 ![img.png](img.png)

-## You can add Nginx in AWS without having to use Git Bash
+## You can add Nginx in AWS without using Git Bash
 * When you are setting up an instance follow all the normal steps
 * In additional details scroll to the bottom to user data
 * In user data enter the script below